makerdiary/nrf52840-mdk-usb-dongle/docs/programming/index.md

 Add an application `.hex` file, you will see the memory layout of the HEX file.
 Make sure the application address starts from `0x00001000`, and then Write it into the Dongle:

-<a href="https://github.com/makerdiary/nrf52840-mdk-usb-dongle/tree/master/examples/nrf5-sdk/blinky/hex"><button data-md-color-primary="marsala">Blinky Hex File</button></a>
+<a href="https://github.com/makerdiary/nrf52840-mdk-usb-dongle/tree/master/examples/nrf5-sdk/blinky/hex"><button data-md-color-primary="red-bud">Blinky Hex File</button></a>

 !!! warning
 	You MUST provide a correct application firmware without covering the Master Boot Record(MBR) and Bootloader.
 That is to say the application address should start from `0x00001000` and not exceed `0x000E0000`.